 Alion Science and Technology, McLean, Va., has been awarded a $63 million competitive award on the Software, Networks, Information, Modeling and Simulation (SNIM) indefinite delivery/indefinite quantity contract.
 Alion has been providing modeling and simulation technical support of the Navy Warfare Development Command in the areas of software development, systems integration, analysis and event support through technologies including Joint Semi-Automated Forces, Joint Simulation Bus and various command, control, communications, computers and intelligence systems for many years.

-SonoSite Inc., Bothell, Wash., was issued a contract modification exercising a fourth option year.
-The modification is a fixed price with economic-price-adjustment contract with a maximum $46,228,189 for radiology systems, subsystems and components.
-Using military services are the U.S. Army, Navy, Air Force, Marine Corps and federal civilian agencies.
+Medtronic Inc., Minneapolis, Minn., was awarded a fixed price with economic price adjustment contract worth a maximum $63 million for radiology imaging systems, subsystems, and components.
+Using military services are Army, Navy, Air Force, Marine Corps, and federal civilian agencies.
 The contracting activity is the Defense Logistics Agency Troop Support, Philadelphia, Pa.